-Since June 2008, Alamo Area Search and Rescue has responded to 50 search missions in 18 counties in Texas.
+Since June 2008, Alamo Area Search and Rescue has responded to over 250 search missions in 18 counties in Texas.
 We have provided a variety of resources to over 30 different public safety agencies.
 All of our responders (human and canine) are certified by nationally recognized agencies prior to deployment.
 Training with AASAR doesn’t end at certification.
 Our search specialists spend an average of 15 hours per week training.
 Our members are committed to constantly continuing their education to improve their skills.

-Wilderness Search Specialists
+Ground Support/Wilderness Search Specialists

-Our responders are all qualified as wilderness search specialists.
-They receive extensive training in wilderness navigation, search tactics, communications, hazmat awareness, crime scene preservation and much more.They are certified by the National Association for Search and Rescue.
+- Our responders receive continuous training in land navigation/GPS, communications, tracking, crime scene preservation, basic first aid/CPR certification, HAZMAT awareness, knots, tracking, and search management.They are certified by the National Association for Search and Rescue.

 Air Scent Canines (Wilderness Area Search Dogs)

 Area Search K9s are not person specific (unlike trailing K9s) and are used to find any person in a certain area, most commonly in the wilderness.
 They work off-leash in difficult terrains, heavy brush, and can work day or night.
 They are not restricted to a person’s track and can search long after the track is obliterated, zeroing on where a person is now, regardless of how they got there.
 All humans constantly emit microscopic particles bearing human scent.
 By the millions, these particles become airborne and can be carried by the wind for considerable distances.
 Airborne scent is concentrated near its source, follows the air currents, and becomes more dilute the further it travels.
 An air scenting SAR dog is especially trained to locate the scent of any human in a specific area and close in on the source of the scent, and can do so from hundreds of meters away, in heavy bush or in the dark.